firefly-oss/common-platform-document-mgmt/common-platform-document-mgmt-storage-grpc/README.md

 ## Client Usage

 Remote clients can use the generated gRPC client to interact with the storage service.
-Here's an example of how a client might upload a file:
+Here's an example of how a client might upload a file from a channel:

 ```java
 // Create a gRPC channel